-The select commands are very useful when you wish to change some of the text on your screen.
+The select and correct commands are useful when you wish to change some of the text on your screen.
 As you would with mouse or keyboard, you select the relevant segment then you overwrite it by dictating or typing.

 For instance, if your text reads "100 Main Street" but you wish to change it to "500 Washington Street", say select 100 Main (pause) 500 Washington.